NetroScript/backpack.tf-miscellaneous-extensions/README.md

 # backpack.tf - Miscellaneous Extensions
-This is an userscript to add miscellaneous functionality to the page (which I would have liked for myself).
+This is an userscript to add miscellaneous functionality to backpack.tf (which I would have liked for myself).
 Currently included is:
 * In inventories add a Sort by paint